Combinatorial methods can reduce costs for software testing, and have significant applications in software engineering:

-Combinatorial testing is a proven method for more effective software testing at lower cost.
-The key insight underlying combinatorial testing’s effectiveness resulted from a series of studies by NIST from 1999 to 2004.
-NIST research showed that most software bugs and failures are caused by one or two parameters, with progressively fewer by three or more.
-This finding, referred to as the interaction rule, has important implications for software testing because it means that testing parameter combinations can provide more efficient fault detection than conventional methods.
+- Combinatorial or t-way testing is a proven method for more effective testing at lower cost.
+The key insight underlying its effectiveness resulted from a series of studies by NIST from 1999 to 2004.
+NIST research showed that most software bugs and failures are caused by one or two parameters, with progressively fewer by three or more, which means that combinatorial testing can provide more efficient fault detection than conventional methods.
 Multiple studies have shown fault detection equal to exhaustive testing with a 20X to 700X reduction in test set size.
-New algorithms compressing combinations into a small number of tests have made this method practical for industrial use, making it possible to do better testing at lower cost.
+New algorithms compressing combinations into a small number of tests have made this method practical for industrial use, providing better testing at lower cost.
 See articles on high assurance software testing or security and reliability.

-- Software on this site is free of charge and will remain free in the future.
+Software on this site is free of charge and will remain free in the future.
 It is public domain; no license is required and there are no restrictions on use.
 You are free to include it and redistribute it in commercial products if desired.
-NIST is an agency of the United States Government, conducting research in advanced measurement and test methods.
+NIST is a US Government agency, doing research in advanced measurement and test methods.

-- To obtain the tools, please send a request to Rick Kuhn - firstname.lastname@example.org including your name and the name of your organization.
-No other information is required, but we like to have a list of organizations so that we can show our management where the software is being used.
+To obtain the tools, please send a request to Rick Kuhn - email@example.com.
+Please provide first and last name, and organization.
 We will send you a download link.

 SOME OF OUR ACCOMPLISHMENTS TO DATE INCLUDE:

-- Empirical finding that software failures triggered by interactions of few variables (1 to 6)
+- Empirical finding that software failures are triggered by interactions of only a few variables (1 to 6)

 - IPOG covering array algorithm and its variants, more efficient than other known algorithms